 - December 2012 – Disney acquires George Lucas’ empire, including Lucasfilm (with LucasArts shutting down).

 - February 2014 – Disney launches its own startup accelerator, the Disney Accelerator.

 - March 2018 – Disney announces a strategic reorganization of the company’s direct-to-consumer services, technology and international media operations into a single, worldwide business to capitalize on growth opportunities.

 - March 2019 – Disney acquires 20th Century Fox Studios, including its art house film distributor Fox Searchlight Pictures (now Searchlight Pictures).

 Since taking ownership of the Star Wars franchise, films financed and distributed by Disney have resulted in a mixed success.
-Marvel Enterprise comic book films, although far more profitable than the Star Wars sequel and spinoff films, are based off the Marvel brand, not Disney.
+Marvel Enterprise comic book films, although more consistently profitable than the Disney Star Wars films, are based off the Marvel brand, not Disney.

 The last blockbuster-grossing animated film Disney produced on its own without any help from companies it acquired was the Lion King.
 To date, the 1994 film has grossed $422 million in the U.S. Box Office ($835 million adjusted to inflation as of 2020).

-While the disruptive digital economy is increasingly more influential on traditional exhibition models, staying the course with Disney+ doesn’t assure the company it will be able to sustain revenue like this in the long-term beyond at least five years.
-In order to generate revenue in the long-term, Disney needs to maintain its trademark brand: Film production.
-More importantly, Disney has to innovate with new, original films that not only can sell but be timeless as well.
+While the disruptive digital economy is increasingly more influential than traditional exhibition models, staying the course with Disney+ doesn’t assure the company it will be able to sustain revenue like this in the long-term.